 The Library only loans Collection items to public or non-profit cultural, historical, or educational institutions.
-The Library does not loan objects to individuals.
+The Library does not loan objectitems to individuals.
+All requests for loans must be approved by the Library Board in advance of the loan commencing.
 All requests for outgoing loans shall be brought before and approved by [insert responsible person/governing body here].
 The Library must have clear title to all items being considered for loan.
 No item shall be loaned unless the Borrower guarantees its security during travel and exhibition.

 All loans must be for a specified period of time, agreed upon by both parties.
 The item(s) may be renewed for another specified period if agreed upon by both parties.
 An outgoing loan agreement shall accompany each loan.
-In addition to containing a description of the item, including its physical condition, the period of the loan, the insured value, and the method of transportation, the agreement may contain other case-specific terms agreed to by the Library and the Borrower.
+In addition to containing a description of the item(s), including its physical condition, the period of the loan, the insured value, and the method of transportation.
+The, the agreement may contain other case-specific terms agreed to by the Library and the Borrower.

-Objects to be loaned must be stable enough to withstand travel, shipping and handling, and environmental change.
+ObjectItems to be loaned must be stable enough to withstand travel, shipping and handling, and environmental change.
 All transportation charges and fees for loan items will be paid for by the Borrower unless otherwise agreed upon.
-Unless otherwise specified, objects will be returned to the Library using the same packing materials provided and using, where practical, the same mode of transportation.
+Unless otherwise specified, objectitems will be returned to the Library using the same packing materials provided and using, where practical, the same mode of transportation.

-The Borrower will insure all loaned objects at the value stated by the Library against risk of physical loss and/or damage from any external cause whatsoever, whether in transit or upon Borrower's premises.
-Damage to loaned items, whether in transit or upon Borrower's premises, will be reported to [insert responsible person/governing body here] within 24 hours of the occurrence.
-The Borrowing Institution will not transfer possession, repair, clean, alter, or restore objects it has received on loan without express written approval of [insert responsible person/governing body here].
-The Borrowing Institution will assume full responsibility for any loss of or damage to the objects.
+The Borrower will insure all loaned objectitems at the value stated by the Library against risk of physical loss and/or damage from any external cause whatsoever, whether in transit or upon Borrower's premises.
+Damage to loaned items, whether in transit or upon Borrower's premises, will be reported to-finsert responsible person/governing body here] the Library Director within 24 hours of the occurrence.
+The Borrowing Institution will not transfer possession, repair, clean, alter, or restore objectitem(s) it has received on loan without express written approval of the Library Board[insert responsible person/governing body here].
+The Borrowing Institution will assume full responsibility for any loss of or damage to the objectitems.

-The Borrower is permitted to photograph and otherwise reproduce graphically, loaned objects for publicity, record-keeping, education and other noncommercial purposes subject to copyright law.
-All publicity and publications must credit the Mukwonago Community Library.
+The Borrower is permitted to photograph and otherwise reproduce graphically, loaned objectitems for publicity, record-keeping, education and other noncommercial purposes subject to copyright law.
+All publicity, displays, and publications must credit the Mukwonago Community Library with the statement "Items on loan from the Mukwonago Community Library's Grutzmacher Collection".
 The Borrower will provide the Library with a complimentary copy of all publicity announcements and catalogs.

-Commented [DMB13]: Let's discuss your current insurance practices and modify this as appropriate.
+Commented [DMB15]: Let's discuss your current insurance practices and modify this as appropriate.

-Commented [DMB14]: Or specify as you wish to be credited here
+Commented [DMB16]: Or specify as you wish to be credited here